joshstruggles/Motorcycle-Feature-Analysis-Building-A-Fan-Favorite/README.md

 <br><br>
 <center><img src="pictures/team_harleyvsteam_bmw.jpg" /></center><br>

 That said, I believe that the model very much is useful; for our purposes we are looking to identify _features_, and the way that we got the data for these features was specifically through _averages_ of the data.
 The value of this model is specifically tied to the business problem: we have identified features and feature outputs that should be magnified in the data and are technically the most important to a new manufacturer.
 We strove to create a predictive model that answers a fairly specific question: _what makes a motorcycle, fun?_

+# Repository Structure
+├── Unused models
+├── flagged
+├── imputer_model
+├── pictures
+├── .gitignore
+├── Phase 3 Presentation.pdf
+├── README.md
+├── all_bikez_curated.csv
+└──notebook.ipynb